ae2f/Preproc/README.md

 # ae2f::Preproc
+> This project has been migrated to [codeberg.org](https://codeberg.org/ae2f/Preproc).
+> You will still be able to access to upstream with github page.

 The cmake utilities for enabling template meta programming in C with macro-function generating and including.
 Basically it uses `stdin` and `stdout` for processing, and you will need to pipeline those outputs.
     > Which means you will making new files.